dwyl/learn-redux/README.md

-Having built *many* web applications over the past few years using *all* the most popular frameworks/libraries, we were *delighted* to discover Redux's are *confident*
+Having built *many* web applications over the past few years using *all* the most popular frameworks/libraries, we were *delighted* to discover Redux's *refreshingly simple approach*.

 While there is an ***initial learning curve*** we feel the *simplicity*